DavidTelenko/texel.nvim/README.md

 > [!NOTE]
 > If you're confused which type of a flag we're using check your lsp completion, or see [here](./lua/texel/types.lua)

+# Future improvements and goals

+- [ ] Implemenent functioanlity of a tgpt in lua natively.
+- [ ] Stream results line-wise or word-wise instead of the whole response.